7 steps to create a business plan for your small business

 And for more business planning and marketing tips!

 For more tips on all things marketing, head to my blog the Sharp end and subscribe to my blog.
-Or if you would like to take advantage of my 30-minute free consultation, then please contact me and I will see if I can help.
+Or if you would like to take advantage of my 30-minute free consultation to discuss your marketing needs, then please contact me and I will see if I can help.

 Feel free to browse through my case studies to see how I've worked with start up businesses and more well established businesses.
 Have a look at how I helped launch an online service brand for the construction industry and how I assisted with business planning with a publishing business.